-This article discusses repair and calibration of the older tube-based Sencore Mighty Mite tube testers that use the 12AU7A tube inside, such as model TC130, TC136, and TC142.
-I will also discuss the most common problem that causes “faulty” Grid Leakage detection.
+This article discusses repair and calibration of the older tube-based Sencore Mighty Mite tube testers that use the 12AU7A tube inside, models TC130, TC136, and TC142.
 High voltages are present, repairs should only be attempted by a qualified technician.
 Copyrighted, all rights reserved.

 Sencore Mighty Mite testers employ a Cathode Emission test circuit, with short detection and industry-best 100-Megohm leakage detection.
 The leakage detection circuitry is really the reason that every technician should own a Mighty Mite as part of his/her tube testing arsenal.

 All Mighty Mites are designed to test newer tubes.
 You will not find any antique sockets (such as 4-pin, 5-pin, 6-pin, 8-pin large, etc.) Socket configuration consists of Octal, 7-pin miniature, 9-pin miniature, Nuvistor, novar, Loctal, and Compactron.

 Each model has a roman numeral designation: TC130 = Mighty Mite III.
 TC136 = Mighty Mite IV.
 TC142 = Mighty Mite V. There are no practical differences among them.

 The older Sencore Mighty Mite tube testers have tube circuitry inside, whereas newer Mighty Mites (such as TC154 and TC162) are transistorized.
 Otherwise, their functionality is comparable.
 Some units have a CRT picture tube wire harness with socket attached.
 This harness is very bulky, so common sense would suggest removing it.
 It serves no practical purpose and only clutters up the case.
 Some models have a few pin straighteners on the front panel.